 - Pour baking soda over the treated areas.
 Baking soda quickly absorbs odors and is safe to use around children and pets.
 Allow ample time for the baking soda to absorb any leftover moisture or odors, preferably overnight, and then vacuum it – and the smell – right up.

 If you still sense a mildew smell after cleaning the carpets in your home, try freshening the air, as well.
 All three of these common household items help absorb bad smells in the home:

 - Vinegar: place bowls of white vinegar around the room to quickly lift the odor out of the area.
 In a couple days, your home will smell as good as new.

 - Cat litter: place small, open containers of clean cat litter throughout the room.
 Change the litter regularly, and it should absorb most of the odor over time.
 Tip: don't try this method at home if you already live with cats – they'll think they have extra places to go to the bathroom!

 - Baking soda: like cat litter, baking soda can quickly and easily absorb foul water damage odors when placed in open containers around the room and changed regularly.

-Once you've taken care of the source of your water damage, prevented the spread of mold and mildew and thoroughly cleaned your carpets, you home should smell fresh and free of foul odors.
+Once you've taken care of the source of your water damage, prevented the spread of mold and mildew and thoroughly cleaned your carpets, your home should smell fresh and free of foul odors.
 If the smell returns or you think you need professional help to deal with the damage, contact the experts at ServiceMaster Restore®.
 We have advanced deodorization tools and techniques to eliminate odors from your home so you can breathe easy again, plus comprehensive mold remediation services that can help keep you and your family safe.

 Don't stress on how to get that smell out of your carpet.
-If you have more questions about how to remove odors after water damage, read our Frequently Asked Questions section.
+If you have more questions about how to eliminate odors after water damage, read our Frequently Asked Questions section.
 You can also call us at 1-800-RESPOND.